-We research & explore the coolest ghost towns & historic locations in Ohio!
+We research and explore the coolest ghost towns and historic locations in Ohio!

-Whites Mills – Delaware Township Post Office: 1875 – 1876 Location:41.275372, -84.460155 on County Rd 424 between Ashwood Rd & Tittle Rd Remnants: none known Description: This mill & business town sat on the B&O Railroad.
-It had a hotel, two saw mills, & a large frame school.
+Whites Mills ( ?
+White City ? ) – Delaware Township Post Office: 1875 – 1876 Location:41.275372, -84.460155 on County Rd 424 between Ashwood Rd and Tittle Rd Remnants: none known Description: This mill and business town sat on the B&O Railroad.
+It had a hotel, two saw mills, and a large wood frame school.

-Defiance County Ohio Ghost Towns Research Resources
+Defiance County, Ohio Ghost Towns Research Resources